Degree: Master of Comparative Business Law (M.C.B.L.)

 School: School of Law and Economics, Department of Law

-Tuition fee: €8,500 for EU and non-EU citizens alike, regardless of the chosen track; the fee covers both semesters.
+Tuition fee: €8,500 for EU and non-EU citizens alike; the fee covers both semesters.
 The usual fee of €1,500 for non-EU citizens does not apply.

-The Master of Comparative Business Law (M.C.B.L.) is a one-year master’s program that is offered in cooperation with the University of Adelaide (South Australia).
+The Master of Comparative Business Law (M.C.B.L.) is a one-year advanced master´s program providing an in-depth understanding of business law aspects of the European single market and the Global market.
 It has been designed for graduates with a degree in law or with a sufficient background in law, who wish to specialize in business law while taking a comparative perspective.

 The M.C.B.L. is a high-level demanding postgraduate program in the fields of European and International business law.
 Students enrolled in this program will acquire specific knowledge of the legal framework of the European Union as well as the actors in international trade law.

 The focus will be on European business law in your first semester and on international business law in your second semester.
 Additionally, you will have to write a master’s thesis.

-The program offers a you a broad range of courses that are taught by both law professors from the University of Mannheim and the University of Adelaide, as well as by lawyers, judges, and managers.
+The program offers a you a broad range of courses that are taught by law professors from the University of Mannheim, as well as by lawyers, judges, and managers.
 In addition, you can take part in field trips and visit the European Court of Justice, the World Trade Organization, or the European Parliament, for example.

 Research and teaching activity at the Department of Law of the University of Mannheim is clearly oriented towards business and economic law.
-The Department has, once again, been ranked highly in the latest CHE University Ranking.
-It did especially well with regards to teaching, and received top grades in eleven of the 19 categories, including “overall study situation”, “organization of studies”, “teacher support”, and “career orientation” (take a look at the rankings).
+The Department has been ranked highly in various CHE University Rankings.
+It did especially well with regards to teaching, and received top grades serveral top categories, including “overall study situation”, “organization of studies”, “teacher support”, and “career orientation”.

 The M.C.B.L. program offers a unique combination of traditional comparative law studies (legal methodology, legal traditions, and the common/

 Thanks to their expert knowledge in comparative and business law, their language skills, and their international experience, our graduates have a profound foundation for a career at international law firms and companies.